ashekcse/practicalmachinelearning/index.md

 2. Data Loading and Cleaning
 3. Exploratory Data Analysis
 4. Training Models
-5. Model Performances Visualization
-6. Prediction Model Selection
+5. Prediction Model Selection
-7. Prediction on New Dataset
+6. Prediction on New Dataset

 ## 1. Loading the Packages